Teach English in Taiwan: Live Well in a Rich Culture

 - international schools (if you’re certified to teach at home), which generally need teachers during the traditional 9-5 time frame

-- editor's note: many recruiters, such as Reach To Teach Recruiting, Teach Away, Footprints, and International TEFL in Taiwan (which also provides TEFL training), arrange the bulk of the jobs in the country.
+* Editor's note: recruiters, such as Reach To Teach Recruiting, Teach Away, Footprints, and International TEFL in Taiwan (which also provides TEFL training), arrange the bulk of the jobs in the country.

 Although kindergartens and language schools operate year-round and hire teachers on a rolling basis, two times of the year are slightly better than the others for arriving: July or August, when many schools have a few weeks’ summer break, and January, when schools close for a week in observance of Chinese New Year.